Funding for students on healthcare courses

 Eligible students will be able to borrow the full cost of your tuition fee from the government in the form of a tuition fee loan (subject to eligibility).
 This loan will be paid to LJMU in instalments once we have confirmed you have started your course.

-Money for your maintenance
+Money for your maintenance (living costs)

 In addition to a tuition fee loan, eligible students can also access money for living costs.
 The amount you will receive depends on where in the UK you normally live and the household income of your family.